cakedbake2/vincent-ai/README.md

 ## Plans
 - Add tool usage, Memory
 - Custom system prompts
-- Custom provider support
+- Vision
 - Web searching (with Google)
-- Vision will be added when DeepInfra supports Pixtral 12B.
-- DM support may come in the future, disabled by default, but could be enabled manually.
+- DM support may come in the future, disabled by default (you know who you are), but could be enabled manually.

 ## I think I hate myself, and would love to have a worse version of this bot in Python!
 - [Here you go](https://github.com/Marcotrix/calem)